arshad512/LKBL/scsi/SCSI.md

 # SCSI/iSCSI (TODO)

+##### SCSI is a data access protocol for block devices.
+##### iSCSI works on top of TCP.
+It header is 48 bytes (defining opcode to execute, LUN to connect etc) with variable byte iSCSI DATA.
+This allows SCSI command to be send over LAN or WAN.
+It does it by encapsulating SCSI command within its header and seamlessly sending over TCP.
+The connection is between iSCSI initiator and iSCSI server (also knows as target).
+When iSCSI packets arrives at the server, the iSCSI layer strips out the header and passes SCSI command to the block layer.
+For the server this is agnostic and it does not know if SCSI command is over network or local.
+##### iSCSI, protocol connection can be divided into 2 broad phases.
+First is login phase and second is Full Feature Phase or FFP.
+##### Login phase, is mostly authenticate (CHAP etc) and if successful transfere to second phase.
+For this iSCSI inititor sends and PDU with opcode of LOGIN.
+Initiator also maintains a counter called CMDSN to detect any out of order dilivery to target.
+##### Full feature phase is were DATA can be send and recieved from target.
+Target maintains a counter called STATSN to detect any out of order dilivery to initiator.
+Initiator maintains ExpectedSTATSN.
+Any differennce between ExpectedSTATSN and STATSN means that there is a missing command from target to initiator.
+##### Finally, for long running command (example large IO) - Initiator maintains an unique tag called (ITT or Initiator task tag) which remains same for long running IO.

 #### Initiator
 These are clients wich initiates the request.
 This first might have to go through authentation is it is setup.
 #### Target